CenterForSpatialResearch/methods-in-spatial-research-sp2021/syllabus.md

 - screenshots (where applicable) that help to explain the problem
 - a link to at least one website you consulted for assistance with the issue before writing the email.The [QGIS docs](https://docs.qgis.org/3.10/en/docs/index.html) is a good starting place as is [GIS Stack Exchange](https://gis.stackexchange.com/).

+## Bibliography

+Baics, Gergely, and Leah Meisterlin.
+“Zoning Before Zoning: Land Use and Density in Mid-Nineteenth-Century New York City.”
+Annals of the American Association of Geographers 106, no. 5 (September 2, 2016): 1152–75. https://doi.org/10.1080/24694452.2016.1177442.

+Corner, James.
+“The Agency of Mapping.”
+In Landscape Imagination: Collected Essays of James Corner 1990-2010.
+New York, UNITED STATES: Princeton Architectural Press, 2014. http://ebookcentral.proquest.com/lib/columbia/detail.action?docID=3387582.

+Couclelis, Helen.
+“People Manipulate Objects (but Cultivate Fields): Beyond the Raster-Vector Debate in GIS.”
+In Theories and Methods of Spatio-Temporal Reasoning in Geographic Space, edited by A. U. Frank, I. Campari, and U. Formentini, 639:65–77.
+Lecture Notes in Computer Science.
+Berlin, Heidelberg: Springer Berlin Heidelberg, 1992. https://doi.org/10.1007/3-540-55966-3_3.

+Ferrari, Marco, Elisa Pasqual, and Andrea Bagnato.
+A Moving Border: Alpine Cartographies of Climate Change.
+New York, NY: Columbia Books on Architecture and the City, 2019.

+Kurgan, Laura.
+“Mapping Considered as a Problem of Theory and Practice.”
+In Close up at a Distance : Mapping, Technology, and Politics, 9–18.
+Brooklyn, NY: Zone Books, 2013.

+Williams, Sarah, Jacqueline Klopp, Daniel Orwa, Peter Waiganjo, and Adam White.
+“Digital Matatus: Using Mobile Technology to Visualize Informality.”
+ACSA Annual Meeting Proceedings, The Expanding Periphery and the Migrating Center, 2015, 9.